Cpt-Dingus/blog-page/docs/Space weather tracking.md

 A good example:

 ![As described below](../assets/images/space-weather/Eruptive-flare-3.webp)
 *SDO AIA 171 Å animation showing a massive eruptive X8.1 flare from [AR14366](https://www.spaceweatherlive.com/en/solar-activity/region/14366.html) on 1-2-2026.
-The magnetic cage consists of the long loops covering the spot.
+The magnetic cage consists of the long loops covering the active region.
 You can see it buckled with the tremendous size of the flare, but didn't break - it absorbed a lot of kinetic energy of the ejected corona making it fall right back to the surface.
 [Source](https://www.lmsal.com/solarsoft/ssw/last_events-2026/last_events_20260202_1201/index.html#AR_4366_X8.1_N13E34_Significant_Eruption_EUVCME_Signatures_Large_Volume_Ejecta_)*

 ### Coronal mass ejections